amirvalhalla/tron-wallet/README.md

 ```

 ## grpc dial option usage
-Tip: make sure you will call it at first point of you're program before calling any methods of this package!
+Tip: make sure you will call it at first point of your program before calling any methods of this package!

 ```go
 	grpcClient.GetGrpcClient(enums.SHASTA_NODE, grpc.WithTransportCredentials(insecure.NewCredentials()))